tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04b_realize_setup.md

 * Using my design of the directory structure proceeded as follows:
   * Created the directory structure with mkdir
   * Created empty files with touch
-  * Copied some excels & screenshots that I had already prepared into the direcories
+  * Copied some excels & screenshots that I had already prepared into the directories
   * Committed my changes & pushed to github
 ![setup direcories][setup1]
 ![setup direcories][setup2]